Skip to main content

 If you decide to make this type of contribution, make sure the financial institution administering your account accurately codes the contribution as being made in the previous year.

-Also, remember you need to have earned income in 2022 — as an employee or through self-employment — at least equal to your contribution amount to make a prior-year contribution.
+Also, remember that you need to have earned income in 2023 — as an employee or through self-employment — at least equal to your contribution amount to make an IRA contribution.

 But don’t worry if you’ve already filed before making a contribution; the option remains to file an amended return so you can take advantage of the decrease in your taxable income.

-If you have questions, would like more information on making a prior-year contribution, or would like to set up an IRA account, send us a note.
-We’re happy to help with any of your IRA needs!
+If you have questions or would like more information on making a prior-year contribution or opening an IRA, send us a note.
+We’re happy to help with any of your retirement planning needs!

 The above information is provided for educational purposes and is not intended as tax advice.
 Please consult a tax professional.